This article will:

 “If you can shift out of autopilot and into a deep present-moment awareness, you can discover how extraordinary every moment of life can be.” — Dzung X. Vo

-If you’d like to learn more about or explore mindfulness, you can contact a safe adult.
+If you’d like to learn more about or explore mindfulness, you can talk to a safe adult.